The Hutchinson-Barnsley theory for generalized iterated function systems by means of infinite iterated function systems: Concluding remarks and future work

-Finally, following the program of expansion and generalization of the families of sets which are fractals generated by IFS one could consider (finite) GIFS with infinite order (denoted GIFS$_{\infty}$).
-Such construction appear in \cite{Maslanka2020} inspired by Seceleans's approach \cite{Secelean2014}, showing that a typical compact set in Polish metric spaces is a generalized fractal.
-This result shows that by considering GIFS$_{\infty}$ we can describe significantly more sets than using only IFS theory.
+Finally, following the program of expansion and generalization of the families of sets which are fractals generated by {IFSs one could consider (finite) GIFSs} with infinite order (denoted GIFS$_{\infty}$).
+Such construction { appeared} in \cite{Maslanka2020} inspired by Seceleans's approach \cite{Secelean2014}, showing that a typical compact set in {a Polish metric space} is a generalized fractal.
+This result shows that by considering GIFS$_{\infty}$ we can describe significantly more sets than using {classical} IFS theory.
 Actually, \cite{Sec01} presented, for each compact subset $K$ of a metric space, the construction of a countable iterated function system (CIFS) having $K$ as a fractal attractor.
 Secelean in \cite{Secelean2014} considered mappings defined on the space $(\ell_{\infty}(X), d_{\infty})$ of all bounded sequences of elements from $X$ with values in $X$, endowed with the supremum metric $d_{\infty}$, where $(X, d)$ is a metric space.